RyanMarcotte/Functional.CQS/docs/pureDI/README.md

 var metricsCapturingStrategy = new GetSystemSettingsForCompanyQueryMetricsCapturingStrategy();

-// decorate the original query handler
-// supply this instance to any components with a IQueryHandler<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>> dependency var decoratedQueryHandler = new QueryHandlerMetricsCapturingDecorator<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>>(
+// decorate the original query handler var decoratedQueryHandler = new QueryHandlerMetricsCapturingDecorator<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>>(
     queryHandler,
     metricsCapturingStrategy);
 ```

+The `decoratedQueryHandler` is then supplied to any other objects requiring a `IQueryHandler<GetSystemSettingsForCompanyQuery, Result<Option<SystemSettingsForCompany>, Exception>>` dependency.